hashicorp/terraform-provider-google/website/docs/r/cloud_build_trigger.html.markdown

 * `build` -
   (Optional)
   Contents of the build template.
+Either a filename or build template must be provided.
 Structure is documented below.
 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.